Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Formulation

-We consider a superconductor/ferromagnet/superconductor junction.
+We consider a ferromagnet/superconductor junction (See Fig. \ref{fig3}).
 The Hamiltonian of the superconductor and the ferromagnet are given by $H_S = H_0 + H_\Delta $ and $H_F = H_0 + H_{ex} + H_\varphi$, respectively.
 The $H_0$, $H_\Delta$ and $H_{ex}$ represent the kinetic energy, the superconducting order, and the exchange interaction between the conducting electron and the local spins, respectively: